Mixed Breeds

 Labrador Great Pyrenees mix puppy

-The cost of a Pyrador puppy from a reputable breeder will start from around $1,000, but can reach upwards of $1,500, dependent on his parentage, size and location.
-A larger pup from a state whereby there aren’t many breeders around will be more expensive compared to a smaller pup from a state whereby there is less demand.
+The cost of a Pyrador puppy from a reputable breeder will start from around $1,000 but can reach upwards of $1,500, dependent on his parentage, size, and location.
+A larger pup from a state with fewer breeders around will be more expensive than a smaller pup from a state with less demand.

 As Family Pets